marigold-dev/training-nft-1/README.md

 taq deploy nft.tz -e "testing"
 ```

-> Note : if it is the first time you use taqueria, I recommend to look at this training first [https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet-wallet](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet-wallet)
+> Note : if it is the first time you use `taqueria`, I recommend to look at [this training first](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet-wallet)

-> For advanced users, just go to `.taq/config.json` and change the default account on path `/network/ghostnet/accounts` to alice settings (publicKey,publicKeyHash,privateKey) and then redeploy
+> For advanced users, just go to `.taq/config.json` and change the default account on path `/network/ghostnet/accounts` to alice settings (publicKey,publicKeyHash,privateKey) and then redeploy:
 >
 > ```json
 > "accounts": {